 Inspector Trave heads the manhunt for David but Trave’s suspicions lead him to Katya’s uncle Titus and his sinister brother-in-law, Franz Claes.
 Once David is captured and put on trial for his life, Trave is willing to risk everything that is dear to him—professionally and personally—to pursue his obsessive belief in Osman’s guilt.

 I fell glad I picked this book for review as this is a sophisticated mystery layered with dark secrets from the past, and slow-burning suspense.
-Simon Tolkien has once again written a gripping and nuanced thriller laced with historical details: Los Angeles Times calls Tolkien’s style “half Christie and half Grisham’.
+Simon Tolkien has once again written a gripping and nuanced thriller laced with historical details: Los Angeles Times calls Tolkien’s style “half Christie and half Grisham”.
 Well, I can’t agree more.
 Great plot, elegant writing style and interesting characters make The Kinf of Diamonds a must read.
 I give this book 5 out of 5 stars.
-The Amazon link to the book is: (The King of Diamonds).
-You can also click on the images below to see details of other books from this author.